Yhongpawee/PwC-Switzerland-Power-BI-on-Forage/README.md

 ## Task 3: Customer Retention📌
 - Create a dashboard using the defined KPIs to reflect customer demographics and insights.
-- Write a concise email to the engagement partner explaining your findings and providing suggestions for necessary changes based on the dashboard you've created.

 ## Task 4: Diversity & Inclusion📈
 - Create visualizations to represent HR data, particularly focusing on gender-related KPIs.